schematical/summercampmba/100/100 - Business.md

 - What you are wearing when you work
 - When and how you get paid(see the **Cash Flow** section below for why this is improtant)

+If you are curing cancer and that is your lifes purpose then by all means stay the course.
+If you were put on this earth to teach surfing in Austrailia and you currently spend more time hanging ten on a board then you do in doors then cowabunga dude.
+But if your like most people trying cram your self into a 9-5 job wearing a uniform or much much worse kackies(Who thought those were a good idea?) then please, please, please, take this book and the other works I recomend seriously.
+You have one life to live.
+Don't deprive the world of your brilliances.

 To prove my point as I write this it is a Saturday afternoon and I am sitting on a beach in Goa India enjoying a glass of wine.
 In a service business it is a little different but you still dictate these increadibly important details.

+### Owning a business is not for everyone:
 I know owning a business is for me.
 Why?
 Again because I am sitting on a beach in Goa India enjoying a glass of wine, --so I can comfortably say owning my own business is for me--.

 I will elaborate more on lifestyle business balence more in later chapters.
 For now just get really comfortable with the fact that